 Use MoDOT's freight project prioritization framework to help decision-makers prioritize future investments on the freight network.
 Under the Moving Ahead for Progress in the 21st Century Act (MAP-21), states are directed to identify freight projects in a statewide plan.
-Freight projects that demonstrate improvements in freight movements may qualify for a maximum federal funding share of 95 percent on interstate projects or 90 percent for non-interstate projects; however, this does not result in an overall increase of total federal funding received by the State for all projects.
 The MoDOT freight prioritization process, developed as a part of this Freight Plan, provides a framework for evaluating and prioritizing key multimodal freight projects using both quantitative and qualitative data and analysis.
 Chapter 8 describes this prioritization process in detail.
 This is the first-generation freight prioritization process for MoDOT; future refinements and additional quantitative data inputs may be incorporated over time to improve the process and enhance project evaluation.